 - Your chances of winning your case are slim: The statistics show that pro per defendants typically lose.
 And by the time defendants realize they’re in over their heads, it’s too late to backtrack and hire an attorney.

 If you face criminal charges, your best bet is to hire an experienced criminal defense lawyer.
-Gainesville’s Law Offices of Edwards & Mason represents clients in Gainesville, Ocala, Lake City, Palatka and the surrounding areas in cases ranging from simple misdemeanors to major crimes.
+Gainesville’s Law Offices of Edwards & Jones represents clients in Gainesville, Ocala, Lake City, Palatka and the surrounding areas in cases ranging from simple misdemeanors to major crimes.
 Contact us at 877-377-7801 or complete our online form for a free consultation.